7 Questions to Ask Before Joining a Credit Union

 5. What Are the Current Interest Rates at Credit Unions?

 Because credit unions return profits to members, you will typically find better dividend rates on savings and lower interest rates on loans when compared to those offered at traditional banks.
 Still, it is a good idea to shop around and compare rates before committing to a loan or savings product.
-Many credit unions will provide you with a quote of your eligible rates based on your credit score.
+Many credit unions will provide a quote of your eligible rates based on your credit score.

 6. What Products Do Credit Unions Offer?

-As financial institutions, credit unions can offer various types of personal and business banking services including:
+As financial institutions, credit unions can offer various types of personal and business banking services, including:

 - Checking Accounts